Community Based Projects

 - Laguna de Apoyo — swimming in a volcanic crater lake

 Study time will be built into the schedule to ensure sufficient time to reflect, read, and write brief responses to questions structured to aid in thinking about the issues.

-Participate in reflection discussions.
-One of the lessons of the Bucknell Brigade experience is that it is important to share feelings and views to help us process what we are seeing.
-Impressions and sensory overload can be overwhelming, especially if not shared.
+In addition to regular class discussions, we'll have reflection sessions.
+One of the lessons of the Bucknell in Nicaragua experience is that it is important to share feelings and views to help us process what we are seeing.
+New experiences in very different surroundings can be overwhelming, especially if not shared.
 Every few days there will be an opportunity to reflect upon impressions, views, understandings, and feelings.